List of birds of the Virgin Islands

 This is a list of the bird species recorded in the Virgin Islands.
 Species on this list are combined from the US Virgin Islands and the British Virgin Islands (which also maintain separate lists).
 It does not include what some call the Spanish Virgin Islands-Vieques, Culebra and minor surrounding islands which can be found on other lists.
-The avifauna of the Virgin Islands include a total of 276 species, of which 11 have been introduced by humans.
+The avifauna of the Virgin Islands include a total of 276 species, of which 11 have been introduced by humans, and one has been extirpated.
 7 species are globally threatened.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2019 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Introduced and accidental species are included in the total counts for the Virgin Islands.

 The following tags have been used to highlight several categories, but not all species fall into one of these categories.
 Those that do not are commonly occurring native species.